Briton Lewis wins third event as a pro

 LONDON Joe Root's prodigious batting could reach a new level if he is made England captain, Alastair Cook said after stepping down from the role following 4-1/2 years in charge.

-Lewis, 20, produced an exhilarating final round of 65, the same score he shot to share the first-round lead at this year's British Open, for a total of 267, two strokes better than Spain's Rafael Cabrera-Bello.
+Lewis, 20, produced an exhilarating final round of 65, the same score he shot to lead this year's British Open in the first round, for a total of 267, two strokes better than Spain's Rafael Cabrera-Bello.

 After beginning the final round four strokes off the pace there were no early signs Lewis would pull off such a memorable success.